 (term expires 2/2023), was appointed to the TBCJ in April 2017.
 Mr. DeAyala chairs the Community Corrections Committee and is a member of Health Care, Legal and Rehabilitation and Reentry Programs committees.
 He is a partner and attorney at Buck Keenan LLP, where he serves as counsel to individuals and companies in various industries.
 In addition to being a member of the State Bar of Texas, he is a Solicitor licensed in England and Wales and member of the Solicitors Regulatory Authority and the Houston Bar Association.
 He is a fellow with the Texas Bar Foundation and the Houston Bar Foundation.
 He also serves on the board of the Spring Branch Memorial Sports Association.
 DeAyala received a Bachelor of Business Administration from The University of Texas at Austin and a Juris Doctor from Southern Methodist University Dedman School of Law.

 Thomas G. Fordyce, Member

 (term expires 2/2021), was appointed to the TBCJ in August 2015.
 Mr. Fordyce chairs the Human Resource Committee and is a member of Audit and Review, Community Corrections, Correctional Institutions, and the Victim Services committees.
 Thomas Fordyce is a rancher, cow/calf operator and hay producer who served as a commissioner for the Texas Board of Pardons and Paroles and most recently a member of the Trinity River Authority.
 Prior to that, he was director of TDCJ's Agribusiness, Land and Minerals.
-Mr. Fordyce served in the United States Marine Corp during the Vietnam War and he currently serves as a member of the Military Order of the Purple Heart, Lone Survivor Foundation and Huntsville Veterans' Advisory Board.
+Mr. Fordyce served in the United States Marine Corp during the Vietnam War and he currently serves as a member of the Military Order of the Purple Heart, Lone Survivor Foundation, and Huntsville Veterans' Advisory Board.
 He is a board member for Unlocking Doors and Mighty Oaks Foundation.

 Larry Don Miles, Member

 (term expires 2/2023), was appointed to the TBCJ in August 2014.
 Pastor Miles chairs the Rehabilitation and Reentry Programs committee and is a member of the Community Corrections, Correctional Institutions and Victim Services committees.
 Pastor Miles attended West Texas A&M University, Amarillo College, and served in the U.S. Army.
 He is a pastor and elder of the Trinity Fellowship Church in Amarillo.
-He oversees state prison and jail ministries for the William P. Clements Unit, Nathaniel J. Neal Unit, Jordan Unit, Tulia Unit, Wheeler Unit, Bridgeport Unit, Formby Unit, Dalhart Unit, Roach Unit, and Potter and Randall County jails.
-Pastor Miles is also a certified volunteer chaplain for the Amarillo Parole office.
+He oversees Trinity Fellowship Church prison and jail ministries for the William P. Clements Unit, Nathaniel J. Neal Unit, Jordan Unit, Tulia Unit, Wheeler Unit, Bridgeport Unit, Formby Unit, Dalhart Unit, Roach Unit, and Potter and Randall County jails.
+Pastor Miles is also a Certified Volunteer Chaplain Assistant (CVCA) with TDCJ..

 Patrick O’Daniel, Member

 (term expires 2/2023), was appointed to the TBCJ in April 2017.
 Mr. O'Daniel is chair of the Audit and Review Committee and is a member of Business and Financial Operations, Correctional Institutions and Legal committees.
-He is a partner at the law firm of Norton Rose Fulbright US LLP and an adjunct professor at The University of Texas School of Law and he is a certified public accountant.
-He clerked for United States Supreme Court Justice Clarence Thomas.
-He is former president of Catholic Charities of Central Texas, general counsel for Texas Review of Law and Politics and a member of the American Bar Association, National Association of Bond Lawyers, and Texas Society of Certified Public Accountants.
-O'Daniel received a Bachelor of Business Administration from The University of Texas at Austin and a Juris Doctor from The University of Texas School of Law.
+He is a tax partner at the law firm of Norton Rose Fulbright US LLP, an adjunct professor at The University of Texas School of Law and clerked for United States Supreme Court Justice Clarence Thomas.
+He is a certified public accountant.
+He received a Bachelor of Business Administration from The University of Texas at Austin and a Juris Doctor from The University of Texas School of Law.

 Derrelynn Perryman, Member